Analysis | The more data we get, the more obviously wrong Trump’s ‘it’s just because of testing’ becomes

 If, instead, you increased from 100,000 tests to 200,000 and saw positive tests increase from 10,000 to 30,000, you’re seeing a jump from 10 percent positive to 15 percent.
 A greater density of positive results might be a function of where you’re testing — and it might be a function of a spreading virus.

 In the 10 states with the biggest increases in the daily case average, the rate of positive tests has gone up across the board.
-In some cases, like Arizona and Florida, the increase has been substantial.
-In the nine states that saw the biggest decreases in the daily average since June 9, the rate of positives has uniformly decreased.
+In some cases, such as Arizona and Florida, the increase has been substantial.
+In the eight states, plus the District of Columbia, that saw the biggest decreases in the daily average since June 9, the rate of positives has uniformly decreased.

 Again, those drops in the rate of positive tests occurred in some states where the level of testing went up (including in Connecticut, Illinois, Massachusetts and Virginia), along with the District of Columbia.
 What’s more, in the states where the number of new cases increased the most, the rate of increase in new cases consistently exceeded the rate of new tests.
 Meaning that even as testing expanded, the rate of new cases expanded faster.

-The big question that’s accompanied the recent surge in cases is the extent to which we might see an increase in coronavirus-related deaths.
+The big question that has accompanied the recent surge in cases is the extent to which we might see an increase in coronavirus-related deaths.
 So far, the picture is muddy, in part because of the lag time between tests being confirmed positive and a patient’s death.
 But in seven of the 10 states where new cases increased the most, so did the seven-day average in the number of new deaths.
 In four of those states, the increase was over 10 percent.

 By contrast, only one state among those seeing the biggest decreases in new cases saw an increase in deaths: Virginia.

 This, too, isn’t entirely clear-cut.
-Testing more people may mean catching more people who are dying of the virus whose deaths might not have been attributed to it previously.
+Testing more people may mean catching more people who are dying of the virus, whose deaths might not have been attributed to it previously.
 But the more likely explanation, particularly given the spread across multiple states, is that this number reflects an actual increase in coronavirus-linked deaths.

 Particularly when we compare the change in new cases and new deaths since June 9 across states.
-The correlation isn’t perfect, but it’s clearly the case that states which saw increases in new cases were also more likely to see increases in new deaths.
+The correlation isn’t perfect, but it’s clearly the case that states that saw increases in new cases were also more likely to see increases in new deaths.

 This makes sense, of course.
 If the virus is spreading, which it is, more people are getting sick.
 And while the mortality rate from the virus is down, that still means that people will die.